bbauska/Coursera-Bootstrap/README.md

 -   Reordering content using push, pull and offset classes

-Note: In this exercise we will continue to update the *index.html* file in the *conFusion* folder that we created and edited in the previous lecture.
+Note: In this exercise we will continue to update the <i>index.html</i> file in the <i>conFusion</i> folder that we created and edited in the previous lecture.

 ### Bootstrap Grid System and Responsive Design